Guidelines for submissions to Language Documentation & Conservation:

 manage the submission and review of its content.

 Please go to the following site to create a user account and to upload your submission: http://www.lll.hawaii.edu/ojs/index.php/ldc/about/submissions#onlineSubmissions.
 Please be careful to select your role as 'author' in your initial registration.
+We publish with no fees either for contributors or for readers.

 What will LD&C publish?